Code of Practice for Practice Educators

 - Enable students to identify, analyse and counter discrimination in a manner, which takes account of their role and context.

-- Involve the service user in the development and assessment of the student’s learning wherever practicable.
+- Involve people with lived experience of social work in the development and assessment of the student’s learning.

 This Code of Practice is intended as a statement of the principles through which the role of the practice educator and the task of practice teaching is discharged.
 It reflects NOPT’s aim to promote quality and consistency in practice teaching within an anti-oppressive/anti-discriminatory framework.
 It has relevance to full-time, part-time, ‘off-site’ and singleton practice educators in the private, independent, voluntary and statutory sectors.